How to Design a Responsive Instagram Feed for WordPress

 Beautify your typography and styling

-With Spotlight, you can apply different font sizes for tablet and mobile devices.
-This ensures that your text looks great on any device.
-To set your text size, go to the Appearance tab and adjust your settings for each device.
+With Spotlight, you can easily set different font sizes for tablets and mobile devices, ensuring that your text looks great on any screen size.
+To adjust your font sizes, simply go to the Appearance Settings tab and customize your settings for each device.

-Additionally, Spotlight’s default responsive design enables headers to go from default on desktop and tablet to centred on mobile.
-Since we don’t have the luxury of having much real estate on mobile devices, the central header with the Follow button below the feed looks much better.
+Additionally, Spotlight’s default responsive design enables headers to go from default on desktop and tablet to centered on mobile.
+Since we don’t have the luxury of having much real estate on mobile devices, the central header looks much better.

 Open posts in a lightbox